Random-Software-Repo/scripts/shell/rplay/README.md

 	$ rvolumedown --host <target>
 ```

 Each invocation will adjust the volume up or down by 10 percentage points.
+You can specify a value to set the volume to, but the format of the value depends on the avalaible tool to change the volume.
+This differs between FreeBSD and Linux and possibly between distros.
+See `rplay -h` for more information.

 ## Other Usage